Albert0i/DAO/README-cont.md

 #### V. [AUTO_INCREMENT](https://dev.mysql.com/doc/refman/8.4/en/example-auto-increment.html) in Redis
-There is no such thing as auto increment in Redis.
-We are going to create our own in Lua script.
+There is no such thing as AUTO_INCREMENT in Redis.
+We are going to create our own in Lua script, of course.
 ```
     --
     -- Get an auto increment number of a key.